Cleaning GuidesHow to clean a microwave

 First things first – you need to defrost the freezer if you want to clean it properly.
 So, this is where you start:

-Next, you need to melt any ice that may have built up inside your freezer.
+You need to melt any ice that may have built up inside your freezer.
 Start by using a cloth dipped in hot, soapy water to wipe it down.
 Once the edges start to melt, the ice pieces should be easy to break off.
 Once they come off, throw them in the sink.
 Use a wet cloth to wipe down the walls and floor of the freezer to get rid of any leftover frost.

 Use a microfiber cloth (or a sponge) dipped in the solution to wipe down the door, walls and floor of your freezer.
 You may need to repeat this step to get rid of more persistent stains.
 Don’t forget to clean the gasket – this is the rubber that insulates the freezer door – as well.
 Using an old toothbrush and the cleaning mixture, scrub any dirt off it and wipe the residue with a cloth.